10 Types of Bats in South Dakota

 Their large ears help them detect even the smallest moving objects in their environment.

-Apart from feeding mainly on insect prey sources, the biggest threat facing Big Brown Bats is often human disturbance due to them roosting in populated areas like dwellings or other suitable shelters.
+Apart from feeding mainly on insect prey, the biggest threat facing Big Brown Bats is often human disturbance, as they roost in populated areas like dwellings or other suitable shelters.

 The main predators are owls, who hunt at night when these bats are most active.